vinceimbat/vinceimbat/content/seiza.md

 - Hara: The Vital Center of Man (book)
 - Recommendations for Doing Seiza book (available in: https://archive.org/details/okadashikiseizan0000unse)

+# Unsorted

+Each breath is like a shaping of the new self.

 # References

 Brown, A. J. (2024, January 19).
 Basic Information & Weekly Zoom Meetings on Thursdays. _Caute_. [https://kiitsukyokai.blogspot.com/2023/05/weekly-zoom-meetings-and-basic.html](https://kiitsukyokai.blogspot.com/2023/05/weekly-zoom-meetings-and-basic.html)